-Certified Interpretive Guide and Certified Interpretive Host courses are conducted by independent trainers and decisions regarding whether to hold or cancel those courses will be made by those instructors.
+Certified Interpretive Guide and Certified Interpretive Host courses are conducted by independent trainers and decisions regarding whether to hold or cancel in-persons courses will be made by those instructors.
 If you are registered for a CIG or CIH course and have questions, please contact your instructor.

-See a schedule of courses here
+Some CIG courses are being offered virtually.
+See a schedule of courses here.

 Interpretive Dialogue Road Trip